 From an initial inception as a IIgs communications program called Impala, Spectrum™ was developed and released under the guidance of Dave Hecker of Seven Hills International.
 Originally released back in 1991, it was sold by Seven Hills until their eventual closure.

 Spectrum™ is a telecommunications program written specifically for the Apple IIgs.
-It uses the standard Apple IIgs “desktop interface”, making it powerful, yet easy to learn and use.
+It uses the standard Apple IIgs “desktop interface” so it’s powerful, yet easy to learn and use.

-Spectrum™ is an expandable program that allows access to many different “host” computers and systems.
-In addition to the standard Super Hires screen display, Spectrum™ can use an 80 column text screen display, and additional “drop in” displays are also provided (ANSI, ProTERM™ Special, Viewdata, VT100, etc.).
+Spectrum is an expandable program that allows access to many different “host” computers and systems.
+In addition to the standard Super Hires screen display, Spectrum™ can use an 80 column text screen display.
+Additional “drop in” displays are also provided (ANSI, ProTERM™ Special, Viewdata, VT100, etc.).

 Our goal was to make Spectrum™ a very useful tool so it would be a valuable tool for your personal use.

 Spectrum™ took me many years to complete.
 In fact, I originally bought my IIgs to write the program.
 I have had many steep learning curves during its development, and have changed my mind a number of times.
 Finally I got to the point where the program was a true, working reality.

 At the time, I was a full time lecturer in desktop publishing and computer graphics at an art college in England.
 I was also a Sysop of the TABBS Bulletin Board.
 The programming (in APW assembler) was done in any spare moments that I had left… hence the time it took to gestate Spectrum!

 When I set out to write Spectrum™, there were no communications programs such as America Online or CompuServe Information Manager to model it on, so Spectrum™ was conceived of as a conventional communications program.
 From the outset, I had ideas for some unique features, most of which have made it into the final version.